 Your iPhone might get restarted a few times.
 And, you will be able to see the Apple logo for a minute.
 So, don’t press any key.
 Wait until the reset process gets to complete.
 And, the iPhone will get out of headphone mode immediately.

 Are you using an older version of iOS?.
 Then, you should update immediately.
 Apple does release a new update every month.
 And, the update comes with bug fixes and some security features.
 It could possible that, in the newer version of iOS.
 Apple already added the solution for the “iPhone stuck in headphone mode” problem.
 There is two possible way to update iOS without losing the data.
 But, still, I suggest creating a backup of important files.

 To check for the OTA updates, open the Settings App.
 Go to General > Software Update.
 If iPhone is showing any updates to install.
 Then, tap on “download and install” and enter the passcode to proceed.

 You can find out the complete guide to updating iOS firmware using iTunes on the Apple site.
 Here is a small guide to doing the same.

 Connect your iPhone using a USB cable.

-Open iTunes select device.
+Open iTunes and select device.
 From the left pane, click on the summary button.

-If iTunes is showing any update, then click on “Download and update”.
+If iTunes is showing any updates, then click on “Download and update”.
 If you have IPSW (firmware file), then also you can install it using iTunes.

-Above solutions are enough to solve this problem permanently.
-But, if still, your iPhone stuck in headset mode.
+The above solutions are enough to solve this problem permanently.
+But, if still, your iPhone is stuck in headset mode.
 Then, take your iPhone to the Apple service center.
 Though, if your iPhone isn’t under warranty.
 Then, instead of the service center, take the iPhone to a local repair shop.